 ✥ ✥ ✥

-The Development Team creates and owns the Sprint Backlog and only they can change it (, p.
+The Development Team creates and owns the Sprint Backlog and only the members collectively can change it (, p.
 50; see also Developer-Ordered Work Plan).
 The essence of creating the Sprint Backlog is the detailed design of the PBIs so that anyone in the Development Team can explain how they will accomplish the Sprint Goal ().
-The Sprint Backlog helps provide a mechanism of expression of the how of development, and helps the Development Team remember its design decisions.
+The Sprint Backlog helps provide a mechanism to express the how of development, and helps the Development Team remember its design decisions.
 But a Sprint is by definition time-boxed.
-Therefore, the Development Team must consider its velocity to create a Sprint Backlog that it thinks that it can finish within the Sprint.
-Use patterns of velocity, such as Yesterday’s Weather and Updated Velocity, to help the team determine how much they can put in the Sprint Backlog.
+Therefore, the Development Team must consider its velocity (see Notes on Velocity) to create a Sprint Backlog it thinks it can finish within the Sprint in service of the Sprint Goal.
+Using patterns of velocity, such as Yesterday’s Weather and Updated Velocity, will help the team determine how much it can put in the Sprint Backlog.

 The Sprint Backlog provides the basis for tracking progress (Sprint Burndown Chart) and for making status visible (Visible Status).
 At the Daily Scrum, the Sprint Backlog helps the Development Team members decide what they will work on next.
 While there is no formal ordering of the Sprint Backlog, there is an ordering in the sense that certain SBIs depend on the completion of others.
-The fact that the Development Team Swarms on PBIs also affects the ordering, but it’s up to the Development Team how to manage it.
-However they manage it, the Development Team must understand the dependencies among the SBIs so they can order their work and have an accurate picture of status; see Dependencies First.
+The Development Team swarming on PBIs (see Swarming) also affects the ordering, but it’s up to the Development Team how to manage it.
+However it is managed, the Development Team must understand the dependencies among the SBIs so it can order the work and have an accurate picture of status; see Dependencies First.

 Ken Schwaber.
 Agile Project Management with Scrum.
 Redmond, WA: Microsoft Press, 2004, p.
 50.